Producer Spotlight: Cooperativa Agroindustrial Machupicchu

 The Origin of the Cooperativa Agroindustrial Machupicchu

 The year was 2011.
 Edith had gone home for vacation.
-One morning, her father asked her to go to the municipality on his behalf and wait for a buyer to ask about the prices for quinoa and amaranth that year.
+One morning, her father asked her to go to the municipality on his behalf.
+He wanted her to ask a buyer about the prices for quinoa and amaranth that year.

-She went to a meeting that was taking place at the municipality that day, and the room was packed with producers from all over the valley.
+She went to a meeting that was taking place at the municipality that day.
+The room was packed with producers from all over the valley.

 The buyer was from Lima.
 At that time, he was the only buyer of Andean grains in Andahuaylas.
 Farmers were just starting to produce at high volume to meet growing market demand.